Venezuela Maduro gains control over oil contracts amid purge

 Maduro fired Ramirez last week and summoned him back to Caracas, according to people familiar with the clash.

-When asked by Reuters on Whatsapp whether Ramirez was being investigated, chief state prosecutor Tarek Saab on Sunday replied: “We’re investigating everyone without exceptions.”
+When asked by Reuters on Whatsapp whether Ramirez was being investigated, chief state prosecutor Tarek Saab on Sunday replied there were “no exceptions” in the investigation.